lgerig99/INFO-Group-Project/README.md

 # Creating the Report
 To create the report HTML, open up a git terminal and type in `make`, or `make report.html`.
+If you wish to first synchonize the packages used in the report with yours on your device, type `make install` in the terminal before typing `make`.

 # Adding customizable options to the report
 The report HTML can be customized in two distinct ways: